wagerfield/ig-login/readme.md

 ## Problem

-When logging into IG, the password can be optionally encrypted for extra security to help prevent "man in the middle" attacks.
+When logging into IG via the API, the password can be optionally encrypted for extra security to help prevent "man in the middle" attacks.

 To send the password encrypted, an `encryptionKey` and `timeStamp` must first be requested via the `session/encryptionKey` [endpoint](https://labs.ig.com/rest-trading-api-reference/service-detail?id=522).